bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 ### Scalability :
 - Currently the model is deployed in Azure IAAS given the timeframe and the usage.
-- The plan is to use
+- The plan is to deploy the model in Azure / AWS Kubernetes cluster which can auto-scale based on demand.
+- The mode training can be done on cloud based GPU cluster.

 ### Extensibility:
     API :